eraofchaos/eraofchaos.github.io/heroes/Xeron.md

 ## HERO Skins
 ### Skin 1: **Classic**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]I will make this inhumane kingdom disappear from the earth.
-Every creature that breathes will receive the sentence of fire and sulfur![-]
+ **Description:** I will make this inhumane kingdom disappear from the earth.
+Every creature that breathes will receive the sentence of fire and sulfur!